pantor/ruckig/README.md

 OutputParameter<6> output; // Number DoFs
 ```

+If you only want to have a acceleration-constrained trajectory, you can also omit the `max_jerk` as well as the `current` and `target_acceleration` value.
 Given all input and output resources, we can iterate over the trajectory at each discrete time step.
 For most applications, this loop must run within a real-time thread and controls the actual hardware.

 ```.cpp
 while (ruckig.update(input, output) == Result::Working) {